systemd/systemd/docs/ENVIRONMENT.md

 * `$SYSTEMD_FIREWALL_BACKEND` – takes a string, either `iptables` or
   `nftables`.
 Selects the firewall backend to use.
 If not specified tries to use `nftables` and falls back to `iptables` if that's not available.

+`systemd-storagetm`:

+* `$SYSTEMD_NVME_MODEL`, `$SYSTEMD_NVME_FIRMWARE`, `$SYSTEMD_NVME_SERIAL`,
+  `$SYSTEMD_NVME_UUID` – these take a model string, firmware version string, serial number string, and UUID formatted as string.
+If specified these override the defaults exposed on the NVME subsystem and namespace, which are derived from the underlying block device and system identity.
+Do not set the latter two via the environment variable unless `systemd-storagetm` is invoked to expose a single device only, since those identifiers better should be kept unique.